-For entry to the MMus Orchestral Performance course, you must apply via UCAS Conservatoires.
-This service allows you apply to more than one conservatoire and track the progress of your application online and see details of auditions and decisions.
-There is a one-off fee of £26.50 to use UCAS Conservatoires.
+For entry to the MA Musical Theatre course, you must apply via UCAS Conservatoires.
+This service allows you apply to more than one conservatoire and track the progress of your application online.
+There is a one-off fee of £27 to use UCAS Conservatoires.

 To start a new application, visit UCAS Conservatoires: Apply and Track.

-The UCAS Conservatoires Institution Code for the Royal Welsh College of Music & Drama is R59 and the Course Code for the MMus Orchestral Performance is 807F (intensive) or 808F (full time).
+The UCAS Conservatoires Institution Code for the Royal Welsh College of Music & Drama is R59 and the Course Code for the MA Musical Theatre is 713F.

 We are committed to providing access to training for the most talented students, regardless of background or financial means.
 Our fee waiver policy is designed to support applicants for whom their financial circumstances may be a barrier to auditioning.

 Please visit our Audition Guidance page for details of the audition process for this course.

 - How to write a UCAS Conservatoires personal statement

 - Frequently asked questions

 - UCAS Conservatoires: international students